Tag

 how to use microsoft teams 14Image used with permission by copyright holder

-How to check your messages and on Teams
+How to check your messages and notifications on Teams

 The Activity feed serves as a one-stop shop for viewing all messages, whether you joined or were given control of a team, replies to your posts as well as posts you’ve liked, suggested posts, and trending posts.
 You will receive a notification in both the Chat menu and Activity feed when you receive a message, but other notifications can be found only under Activities.